A step-by-step guide to knitting the gorgeous Shannon Cardigan

 We're SO CLOSE!
 I can see the finish line 🎢🙌

 Now it’s time to get to work with the darning needle to sew your masterpiece together.
 We lay our pieces flat and sew them together one by one.

-💡 It's normal for the wool to get a bit shabby as you go, so we recommend using a few pieces and tying them together underneath as you go!
+💭 It's normal for the wool to get a bit shabby, so we recommend using a few pieces and tying them together underneath as you go!

 The last thing we do for every piece is weave in the ends.
-That’s basically just tidying up the piece so all loose ends are trimmed down and tucked into the back of your work.
-You use the seams here to weave those ends in so they are nicely hidden away.
+That’s basically just tidying up the piece so all loose ends are trimmed down and tucked into the inside of your work.
+You use your darning need and weave those ends into the seams so they are nicely hidden away.